harvard-edtech/caccl/README.md

 Remember that custom parameters cannot have capital letters.
 For example, `termName` is not allowed and should be replaced with simply `term` or `term_name`.

-Also, if your app doesn't get launched via the `/` path.
+Also, we support the case where your app doesn't get launched via the `/` path.
 This is an unusual case, but nevertheless, it is supported by `caccl`.
 To include custom launch paths, simply include them in a list:

 ```ts
 {